Dr Tarana Lucky

 perseverance with burnout, thriving and career progression.
 Australian and New Zealand

-7. Simpson G, Philip M, Lucky T, Ang C, Kathurusinghe S. What’s out There?
+Journal of Obstetrics and Gynaecology. - Simpson G, Philip M, Lucky T, Ang C, Kathurusinghe S. What’s out There?
 A Systematic

 Review of the Efficacy and Availability of Targeted Treatments for Central Sensitisation in

-8. Arambage K, Kathurusinghe S, Arambage S, Dior U, Lucky T, Visvanathan D. The
+Women with Endometriosis.
+Clin J Pain.
+2022. - Arambage K, Kathurusinghe S, Arambage S, Dior U, Lucky T, Visvanathan D. The

 Effectiveness of a Simulation-based Structured Stepwise Approach to Diagnostic